 - Bioenergy products, such as bioelectricity, process steam, district heat and bark-based solid fuel District heat can be used by the town of Äänekoski, for example.

-A decision on a new bioproduct was made in April 2015.
-Its production will begin once the bioproduct mill has been inaugurated in the third quarter of 2017.
-This gaseous biofuel made from bark is also known as product gas, and it will be used as the main fuel for the lime kiln at the bioproduct mill.
+A decision on a new bioproduct, product gas, was made in April 2015.
+Its production will begin once the bioproduct mill has been inaugurated in mid-August 2017 This gaseous biofuel made from bark will be used as the main fuel for the lime kiln at the bioproduct mill.